 - Aquatic and Fishery Sciences

 - Atmospheric Sciences

-- Bioresource Science & Engineering
+- Bioresource Science and Engineering

-- Earth & Space Sciences
+- Earth and Space Sciences

-- Environmental Science & Terrestrial Resource Management
+- Environmental Science and Terrestrial Resource Management

 - Environmental Studies